ChaoticByte/hardboiled/README.md

 # Hard Boiled

-This Minecraft mod allows cooking egg into hard-boiled egg, using
+This Minecraft Fabric mod allows cooking egg into hard-boiled egg, using

 - a campfire
 - a furnace

-## Supported Minecraft Versions / Mod Loaders

-This is a Fabric-only mod.

-The following Minecraft versions are supported:

-- 1.20.1
-- 1.21.1